 - There are loads of fun ways to teach reading.
-I love hands on games, like file folder games, card games, board games, outdoor games or word hunt games just to name a few.
+I love hands-on games, like file folder games, card games, board games, outdoor games, or word hunt games just to name a few.
 Using technology is also a great way to break up the learning.
 My students loved Leap Frog’s Letter Factory and Starfall.com.
 Another fun way to teach reading is by linking it with what kids already love.
 I once used frogs to teach my kids how to read.
 Why?
-It was our class obsession at the time -yes there’s a whole story about there
+It was our class obsession at the time (yes there’s a whole story there for another time).

 What are the basic skills of reading?

-- The basic reading skills are phonemic awareness, phonics, sight words/high frequency words, reading vocabulary, reading fluency, and reading comprehension.
-The table above give a simple definition of each
+- The basic reading skills are phonemic awareness, phonics, sight words/high-frequency words, reading vocabulary, reading fluency, and reading comprehension.
+The table above gives a simple definition of each.

 Is phonics the best way to teach reading?

 - Phonics is a great tool for children to have as they learn how to read but it is not the best way.
 A balanced approach that teaches all the reading skills is the best way.